SMS Notification Best Practices 2026 | MagicBell

 GDPR and International Compliance

-If you serve customers in the European Union, GDPR requirements apply to your SMS communications:
+If you serve customers in the European Union, GDPR rules apply to your SMS:

-- Data processing agreements with SMS providers (like Twilio).
+• You need data processing agreements with SMS providers like Twilio.

-- Privacy policy must detail SMS data usage.
+• Your privacy policy must explain SMS data usage.

-- Consent withdrawal must be as easy as granting consent.
+• Opting out must be as easy as opting in.

 Additional Regional Regulations:

-- Canada (CASL): Similar to TCPA with stricter consent requirements.
+• Canada (CASL): Similar to TCPA but with stricter consent rules.

-- UK (PECR): Soft opt-in permitted for existing customers.
-The UK Data Use and Access Act (August 2025) further clarified the definition of direct marketing under PECR.
+• UK (PECR): Soft opt-in is allowed for existing customers.
+The UK Data Use and Access Act (August 2025) clarified direct marketing rules.

-- EMEA/APAC/LATAM: Many countries now require pre-registration of sender IDs with local carriers before sending any traffic.
+• EMEA/APAC/LATAM: Many countries now require sender ID registration with local carriers.

-Best Practice: Maintain separate consent records for each jurisdiction and implement geo-specific compliance rules in your notification system.
+Best Practice: Keep separate consent records for each region.
+Add region-specific rules in your notification system.

 External Resource: GDPR SMS Marketing Compliance